 Droid4X, like MEmu, is similar to NOX as for the functions he offers, but not at his own height for various reasons that have not convinced me.
 Droid4X is also based on 4.2.2 Android Jelly Bean.

-First of all the interface is customized and divided into three parts where we find: the recommended apps (not available in Italy - thankfully), the apps installed and the Play Store.
-Secondly it is available only in English and Chinese, therefore without Italian.
-In spite of this, Droid4X in the future can also be installed on devices iOS (so they say), then on iPhone e iPad.
+First of all, the interface is customized and divided into three parts where we find: the recommended apps (not available in Italy - fortunately), the installed apps and the Play Store.
+Secondly, it is only available in English and Chinese, therefore without Italian.
+In spite of this, Droid4X can also be installed on devices in the future iOS (so they say), then on iPhone e iPad.

 A positive note for Droid4X goes to the lightness but also to the fluidity with which the applications run, a step above the previous ones.
-However, despite the great similarity of settings and functions, the key mapping system leaves something to be desired; it is quite similar but with not inconsiderable bugs, which often make both the control of the aim and the movement lose; goes well with other kinds of games, but not with shooters.
+However, despite the great similarity of settings and functions, the key mapping system leaves something to be desired; it is quite similar but with not inconsiderable bugs, which very often cause both aiming and movement control to be lost; goes well with other game genres, but not with shooters.

-However Droid4X it is still in beta and seems to promise well.
-Like NOX and MEmu, this emulator has a system to clone existing sessions or to create new ones, a useful function to manage different accounts, configurations and apps.
+However Droid4X it is still in beta and looks promising.
+Like NOX and MEmu, this emulator has a system to clone existing sessions or to create new ones, which is useful for managing different accounts, configurations and apps.
 Finally, Droid4X has an interesting application for Android and iOS that allows you to use your device as a controller.

 - Simplified interface